Express Solicitors office

 The Legal Cheek View

 Founded in 2000, the Manchester-based personal injury law firm Express Solicitors has been steadily defining itself as a leading PI firm that can compete with the likes of Irwin Mitchell, Fieldfisher and Leigh Day.
-Its founder and managing partner James Maxey is now strongly focused on the firm’s future and hiring the next generation of top PI lawyers to continue the firm’s work, taking on big brands like GlaxoSmithKline and Dairy Crest.
-The firm covers four key areas: medical negligence, road traffic accidents, accidents at work and public liability (from assault compensation to dog bites and horse-riding accidents).
+Its founder and managing partner James Maxey has ambitions to become “the best personal injury firm in the UK” and has high hopes of hiring the next generation of top PI lawyers to continue the firm’s work with big brands.
+Work comprises four key areas: medical negligence, road traffic accidents, accidents at work and public liability (from assault compensation to dog bites and horse-riding accidents).

 Continue reading

 The work itself is said to be “challenging but rewarding” with some of the low claims cases being more monotonous grunt labour.
-Expect good progression though: “Since becoming a trainee I have been given the opportunity to work on more higher value cases, this has also coincided with my issued cases progressing to a level I’ve not worked on previously meaning I have been completing and learning new parts of the area of law on a regular basis.”
-Some also flag that “the work may seem repetitive at times with certain cases but that is the nature of the area as opposed to anything my firm can avoid”.
+“Sometimes the work can be repetitive as that is just the nature of the industry, on the whole though we are given access to good quality cases and trusted to progress those to settlement” summarised one recruit.
+You can also expect good progression throughout your TC.
+As one trainee told us, “since becoming a trainee I have been given the opportunity to work on more higher value cases, this has also coincided with my issued cases progressing to a level I’ve not worked on previously meaning I have been completing and learning new parts of the area of law on a regular basis.”

-Perks include birthday leave; free tea, coffee and fresh fruit; summer and Christmas parties; a social budget and Easter Eggs as well as commission on billing targets.
+Perks include birthday leave; free tea, coffee and fresh fruit; summer and Christmas parties; a social budget and Easter eggs as well as commission on billing targets.
 The frequent firm sporting activities, however, are the top perk for many.
 “The firm also goes above and beyond to hire out a football pitch for us to play on once a week, this is a great opportunity to meet new people and socialise.
 When I first joined the firm, it was over lockdown so began to feel like I hadn’t really met any of my new colleagues and felt a little isolated, this quickly changed when I started playing football and got to meet some new faces who were working from home at the time, the lads I met through football are now some of my closest friends, which may not have been the case if my firm didn’t arrange for this,” recounts one footie-loving recruit.
-Netball is also said to be popular with the firm’s staff.
+Netball is also said to be popular with the firm’s staff and you get a day-off on your birthday!

 Deadlines